Hedwig Bollhagen

 Timeless, straightforward, unprecedented – Hedwig Bollhagen's ceramics outlast all trends and can be found in museums, galleries and even in private glass showcases.

-Born in Hanover, Germany, in 1907, she already developed a fascination for artistically painted ceramics in her childhood and attended the technical school for ceramics in Höhr-Grenzhausen, Germany from 1925 until 1927.
-A time in which Bollhagen's feeling for décor and form was shaped.
+Born in Hanover, Germany, in 1907, she already developed a fascination for artistically painted ceramics in her childhood and attended the Technical School of Ceramics in Höhr-Grenzhausen, Germany from 1925 until 1927.
+A time in which Bollhagen's sense of décor and form was shaped.

-The ceramic icon combines the aesthetics of the Bauhaus era with traditional influences while remaining true to her formal language.
-Geometric patterns alternating with delicate pastel shades define the décors that became design objects when she opened her manufactory in Marwitz, Germany in 1934.
-Even as an elderly, she worked in the workshops in her same-coloured chequered smock and immortalised herself with the quote "They're just pots" with her typical blue and white classic pattern.
+The ceramic icon combines the aesthetics of the Bauhaus era with traditional influences while remaining true to her artistic form concept.
+Geometric patterns alternating with delicate pastel shades define the décors that became design objects when she opened her manufactory in Marwitz, Germany, in 1934.
+Even as an elderly, she worked in the workshops wearing her same-coloured chequered smock and immortalised herself with the quote: "They're just pots", alongside her typical blue and white classic pattern.
 The artist died in 2001.